NACAM Rally Championship

-The NACAM Rally Championship is an international rally championship which is run under the auspicies FIA and held across North and Central America, northern South America and the Caribbean.
+The NACAM Rally Championship is an international rally championship which is run under the auspicies of FIA and held across North and Central America, northern South America and the Caribbean.
 The championship was established in 2008.

 History

 While the NACAM region encompasses 14 countries the core of the championship is in Mexico and Costa Rica.
 Both have held rallies in every NACAM championship with Rally Costa del Pacífico in Costa Rica the only rally to have been held in every NACAM championship.
 The 2013 championship has events is Mexico, Costa Rica, Peru, Colombia with Venezuela and Trinidad and Tobago debuting in 2013.
 Rallies have previously been held in Guatemala, Barbados and Ecuador.

 Mexican driver Ricardo Triviño is the only multiple champion, having won the series ten times since 2008.
 Results had been dominated by drivers of Group N Mitsubishi Lancers until Rally2 cars begun to be more widely used.
 Rally2 cars have won every rally since 2018.